Swati-Kumari-Das/SystemDesignBasics/README.md

 - **Complex** → More difficult to design and maintain than a single system
 - **Management Required** → Needs load balancing and monitoring tools
 - **Difficult to Secure** → More systems mean more attack surfaces
 - **Message Loss** → Communication between nodes can fail, causing data loss or delays

+# Latency in Systems

+## What is Latency?
+**Latency** = Network Delay + Computational Delay

+- In **Monolithic Architecture** → Latency comes only from **computational delay**
+- In **Distributed Architecture** → Latency = **computational delay + network delay**

+---

+## How to Reduce Latency?

+### 1. Caching
+- **Caching** is the process of storing information for a set period of time on a computer.
+- It allows frequently accessed data to be served faster without recalculating or fetching it from the database every time.

+### 2. CDN (Content Delivery Network)
+- **CDNs** are geographically distributed networks of proxy servers.
+- Their main objective is to **serve content to users more quickly** by bringing it closer to their location.

+### 3. Upgrading
+- Upgrading infrastructure (faster servers, optimized code, better network) also helps reduce computational and network delays.